gardener/gardener/docs/development/local_setup.md

 make remote-garden-down
 ```

-ℹ️ [Optional] If you want to use the remote Garden cluster setup with the `SeedAuthorization` feature you have to adapt the `kube-apiserver` process of your remote Garden cluster.
+ℹ️ [Optional] If you want to use the remote Garden cluster setup with the `SeedAuthorization` feature, you have to adapt the `kube-apiserver` process of your remote Garden cluster.
 To do this, perform the following steps after running `make remote-garden-up`:

 * Create an [authorization webhook configuration file](https://kubernetes.io/docs/reference/access-authn-authz/webhook/#configuration-file-format) using the IP of the `garden/quic-server` pod running in your remote Garden cluster and port 10444 that tunnels to your locally running `gardener-admission-controller` process.